-I’ve already uninstalled Java from Control Panel but still Chrome plugins page showing Java plugin installed and shows status to “download critical security update”.
-Disabling plugin won’t remove or uninstalls plugin from your Computer, hence you need to remove it.
-Since no Java installed on my Computer I decided to remove this annoying and unsecure plugin from chrome browser and here is how.
+I’ve already uninstalled Java from Control Panel, but still Chrome plugins page showing Java plugin installed and shows status to “download critical security update”.
+Disabling the plugin won’t remove or uninstall the plugin from your Computer, hence you need to remove it.
+Since no Java installed on my Computer, I decided to remove this annoying and unsecure plugin from chrome browser and here is how.

 Note the location of plugin, here for Java is

 Now navigate to C:\Windows \System32 directory via run command, find npDeployJava1.dll file and backup it to a separate location in your hard drive for future use.
 Now delete this file.